AlertRED/telegram-language-bot/README.md

 ### Config file

-You should to create `config.py` file based on `config.default.py` and set variables in it.
+You should create `config.py` file based on `config.default.py` and set next variables in it:

-Variables:

 + API_TOKEN - api token of telegram bot
 + DATABASE_URL - url of database (for sqlite: sqlite:///\<filename\>)